No medicine, no problem.

 So, where do you start with at-home remedies?
 I’ve handpicked five of my favorite yoga-inspired stretches to keep you limber and battle that sore back.

 Note: The following stretches are designed to alleviate soreness and acute pain.
 Chronic and/or severe pain should be addressed by a medical professional.

-Give Yoga a Go: You were probably expecting a single stretch here, but you’re actually getting a library of back pain blasters.
-There are thousands of yoga poses (1,350 minimum, but who’s counting?), and they all can have a positive impact on your pain.
-Hop on over to Forte, click a class, and give yoga a go from the comforts of your own home… your back will thank you later.
+Give Yoga a Go: I know you were expecting a single stretch here, but I’m gifting you a library of back pain blasters.
+There are thousands of yoga poses (1,350+, but who’s counting?), and they all can have a positive impact on your pain.
+Hop over to Forte, click a class, and give yoga a go from the comforts of your own home… your back will thank you later.